 rain gear, sun screen, hats, and sunglasses are a must. good coolers and shade for them. camera. extra batteries. 'gold bond' powder. baby butt wipes. lip balm. creams, lotions, and potions. binoculars. electronic device chargers. if you do not have a generator, your neighbor may let you tap in to charge your stuff. eye drops, as the camp smoke from 100's of fires can be a bitch. a small bright flashlight will highlight the show offy females while on walkabout.

-4) don't be a gary! do not forget your race tickets! you must have a race ticket for each occupant of a vehicle to enter the campground. get there early. if you roll into the campground late friday, good luck finding a decent spot, especially if you have a large motor home/camper. we strongly recommend you slide in by thursday. unless you are sure it's a rain-free weekend, try to avoid camping in the lowland area, just as you enter the campground. if it rains much at all, you'll be camping in a mud bog or no wake zone. seek higher ground or you'll be taking a chance. historically, the closer to the dirt track (eastern section of north park), the less party atmosphere you may find. we think families camp over there.
+4) don't be a gary! do not forget your race tickets! you must have a race ticket for each occupant of a vehicle to enter the campground. get there early. if you roll into the campground late friday, good luck finding a decent spot, especially if you have a large rig. we strongly recommend you slide in by thursday. unless you are sure it's a rain-free weekend, try to avoid camping in the lowland area, just as you enter the campground. if it rains much at all, you'll be camping in a mud bog or no wake zone. those are actual rain soaked 'north park' lowland camping images. seek higher ground or you'll be taking a chance. historically, the closer to the dirt track (eastern section of north park), the less party atmosphere you may find. we think families camp over there.

 5) if you plan on having a fire, the more wood you can bring, the better. local area firewood prices tend to be high and historically, it can be somewhat 'green' too. know the wood you buy. wood is currency.